The secret to consistently getting stronger

 For example, once you feel comfortable with a specific movement and can consistently and safely execute the full range of motion (which Tempo and our coaches can help you with) at a specific weight, try adding a little more weight and slightly scaling back your rep count.

-Getting started with Progressive Overload isn’t tough, but there are some things to consider so that you can incorporate it safely and successfully into your routine:
+Getting started with progressive overload isn’t tough, but there are some things to consider so that you can incorporate it safely and successfully into your routine:

-In fact, taking it slow is our Coach Natalia’s biggest tip for Progressive Overload.
+In fact, taking it slow is our coach Natalia’s biggest tip for progressive overload.

 “Do it very incrementally so that the body does not get overworked and injured.
 Change one thing, then stay with that one change for enough time as it takes for your body to get used to it before progressing,” she says.

 You’ll never reach the end of your fitness journey, and some days you’re going to feel discouraged, burnt out, or just over it.
-It’s only TEMPOrary (again, pun intended).

 Remember to surround yourself with people who are going to support you.
 We here at Tempo can be part of that support system.
-Reach out to us, and if you’re already a Tempo member, don’t forget there are a ton of people who are going to cheer you on at our Official Tempo Facebook Group!
+Reach out to us, and if you’re already a Tempo member, don’t forget there are a ton of people who are going to cheer you on in our Official Tempo Facebook Group!